-The majority of Voices students are implicated (83%), thus even services provided to the entire school (All Students) principally target the needs of unduplicated students.
+The majority of Voices students are implicated (78%), thus even services provided to the entire school (All Students) principally target the needs of unduplicated students.

-Furthermore, Voices has a multi-tiered system of supports.
-Assessment and support systems will identify underperforming students and therefore will primarily serve those student groups with the highest needs and is principally directed toward our unduplicated students.
+Furthermore, Voices has a multi-tiered system of supports, that said, assessment and support systems will identify underperforming students and therefore will primarily serve those student groups with the highest needs and is principally directed toward our unduplicated students.